 Income items have to be certain in their occurrence and objectively determined or determinable in their amount.

 The Finance Law 2021 amended the CIT rates applicable in Tunisia as follows:

-- The general CIT rate applicable to profits realized from January 1st, 2021 will be 15% (instead of 25% before the amendment);
+- The general CIT rate applicable to profits realised from 1 January 2021 will be 15% (instead of 25% before the amendment).